genestack/user-tutorials/source/guide/using-genestack-import_include.rst

    :scale: 85 %
    :align: center

-Click the **Create files** button to proceed.
+Click the **Import files** button to proceed.

 Step 2: Format recognition
 ++++++++++++++++++++++++++

-After your data is uploaded, Genestack automatically recognizes file formats and transforms them into biological data types: raw reads, mapped reads, reference genomes, etc. Format conversions will be handled internally by Genestack.
+After your data is uploaded, Genestack automatically recognizes file formats and transforms them into biological data types: raw reads, mapped reads, reference genomes, etc. All format conversions will be handled internally by Genestack.
 You will not have to worry about formats at all.

 .. image:: images/file_recognition.png